About ME

 I wrote my very first children’s book, Dylan’s Birthday Present, in 2020, as a gift to my son, who was only 4 years old at the time.
 After writing and creating eight self-published children’s books, my breakthrough in the picture book world came in 2022, when my eighth book, My Dad, My Rock, received a starred review from Kirkus Reviews, was selected as a Kirkus Reviews Best Book of 2022, and started being acquired by publishers in other countries and translated into several languages.
 In early 2023, Scribble (an imprint of the Australian publisher Scribe) decided to acquire world English rights to My Dad, My Rock and re-publish it in spring 2024 under the Scribble imprint.

-My ninth book, What Makes Us Human, was selected for the dPICTUS Unpublished Picture Book Showcase 4, for the prestigious White Ravens 2023 catalogue, and for a special exhibition during the 2023 Bologna Children’s Book Fair called Beauty and the World: The New Non-fiction Picture Book.
+My ninth book, What Makes Us Human, already translated into 24 languages (and counting), was selected for the dPICTUS Unpublished Picture Book Showcase 4, for the prestigious White Ravens 2023 catalogue, and for a special exhibition during the 2023 Bologna Children’s Book Fair called Beauty and the World: The New Non-fiction Picture Book.
 UNESCO decided to make the book an official children’s book for the UNESCO International Decade of Indigenous Languages and Eerdmans Books for Young Readers, one of my favorite publishers, bought English rights to the book in North America and the UK.
 Rights to the book have now been sold into over 20 languages, with many of the foreign editions being co-published with UNESCO.
-Foreign rights to my books, including Before I Forget (my latest book), are represented by Syllabes Agency.
+Foreign rights to my books, including Before I Forget and A Birthday Friend (my latest book), are represented by Syllabes Agency.

 I absolutely love writing, reading, and studying picture books and I strongly believe they can change the world.
 Although I have by now spent literally thousands of hours studying the craft of writing high-quality picture books, reading picture books, and studying picture books, I am still only at the beginning of my picture-book journey and can hardly wait for what is still to come.
 I like to write on topics I deeply care about and that shed some light on what makes us tick.